NeoNEXT/neoline/README.md

 ## private chain

 Currently support Neo N3 private chain.
-We recommend node v12.10.0 and npm v6.13.0, but there are no restriction on node version and npm version.

 1. git checkout -b private_chain
 2. Please check the files in the environment folder for custom configuration.